-We kicked off 2020 in Dunkeld; we rented an amazing farmhouse on Airbnb with a group of friends and had a fantastic time.
-The Airbnb we stayed in is no longer taking bookings, however, there are plenty of similar accommodation options in the area [such as this lovely cottage on the same road we stayed].
+We kicked off 2020 in Dunkeld; we rented an amazing farmhouse with a group of friends and had a fantastic time.
+The property we stayed in is no longer taking bookings, however, there are plenty of similar accommodation options in the area.
 We explored standing stones, a stone circle, and walked The Hermitage.

 Rural Perthshire is one of my favourite places to escape to in autumn and winter in Scotland- there are lots of quiet nature walks, castle ruins and historic sites!

 I got married